Vansh-Baghel/NodeJs/Notes/NodeJs_Notes.md

 ## readFile

-- Used to read content of one file .
+- Used to read content of one file in async way.

 ```JS
 fs.readFile("./greet.txt" , "utf-8" , (err , data) => {